 Once again, some of these pieces are on the smallish side, but pretty standard for most cookware sets.

-The M'150 Mauviel has all the great features of the Mauviel 250 lines except you get a millimeter less copper.
-This affects the performance, however, the 1.5mm of copper still outperforms most clad stainless cookware with 1.5-1.7mm of aluminum; remember, copper is roughly twice as conductive as aluminum so you need half as much to get similar performance.
+The M'150 Mauviel has all the great features of the Mauviel M'250 line except you get a millimeter less copper.
+This affects the performance, but the 1.5mm of copper still outperforms most clad stainless cookware with 1.5-1.7mm of aluminum; remember, copper is roughly twice as conductive as aluminum so you need half as much to get similar performance.

 So: Compared to good quality clad stainless like All-Clad, the performance is superior.
 The heat is going to be more even and be more responsive to temperature changes.

-If you have any ergonomic issues and have always wanted copper cookware, the lighter 150 M'Heritage is a good option.
+If you have any ergonomic issues and have always wanted copper cookware, the lighter 150 M'Heritage is a good possibility--but test it before you decide to buy.

-All Mauviel cookware sets come with a jar of copper cleaner, too.
+All Mauviel cookware sets come with a jar of copper cleaner.

 buy mauviel copper cookware:

 Specialty copper pieces are used for making jam, candy, and other sugar-based foods.
-Here's an example of a pure copper sugar sauce pan:
+Here's a copper sauce pan, used for sugar-based dishes like candy:

-Copper mixing bowls are also superb for whipping egg whites, as they help stabilize and keep the whites stiffer for longer:
+Copper mixing bowls are also great for whipping egg whites, as they help stabilize and keep the whites stiffer for longer:

 Why copper for candy?
 Primarily because copper heats and cools extremely efficiently, and precise temperatures are crucial when making candy.
 And, because there are fewer hot spots, copper is less likely to result in sugar crystallization (if you've ever had a grainy fudge or chocolate sauce, you know what we're talking about).

-Note that you should use these specialty pieces only for these purposes: you should not use them for daily cookware.
-Copper can leach from the cooking surface into your foods, causing an off metallic taste--and while the human body needs trace amounts of copper, copper toxicity can occur, though it's unlikely to happen unless you're ingesting a lot of copper.
+Note that you should use specialty pieces only for the purposes intended.
+Do not use them for daily cookware.
+Copper can leach from the cooking surface into your foods, causing an off metallic taste--and while the human body needs trace amounts of copper, copper toxicity can occur.

-We won't talk more about these now, except to say that if you need pieces like this, it's worth it to invest in a good brand--"too good to be true" priced-pieces probably are exactly that.
-Meaning that even if they're marketed as pure copper, they probably aren't.
-Read reviews carefully before buying (there are several such brands on Amazon).
+We won't talk more about these now, except to say that if you need pieces like this, it's worth it to invest in a good brand.
+Read reviews before buying.

 We didn't test any specialty for this best copper cookware article, so we don't have any recommendations in this category.
 But as with other copper cookware, if you buy a top notch brand, you can't really go wrong.